FreeCAD/FreeCAD-documentation/wiki/Task_panel.md

 *Task panel that opens when editing an [Arch Component](Arch_Component.md).
 The panel waits for the user to select objects that can be added or subtracted from the component.*

-**Note   *** Please notice that switching from the **Tasks** tab to the **Model** tab does not terminate the active command; the task will still be running in the background.
+**Note:** Please notice that switching from the **Tasks** tab to the **Model** tab does not terminate the active command; the task will still be running in the background.
 The user is responsible for properly terminating or aborting the active command before starting a different task; leaving a task running may produce errors when trying to launch other tools.

 ## Notes